hhvm/user-documentation/guides/hhvm/03-advanced-usage/02-repo-authoritative.md

 The benefits of repo-authoritative mode are:

-* No continuous check for source file changes, increasing performance
+* No continuous check for source file changes, increasing performance.
 * The ability for HHVM to do specialized optimizations knowing that the source files are not changing, again increasing performance.

 ### Downsides